+A catheter is a long, soft, hollow tube.
 An umbilical artery catheter (UAC) allows blood to be taken from an infant at different times, without repeated needle sticks.
-It can be used to continuously monitor your baby’s blood pressure.
+It can also be used to continuously monitor a baby’s blood pressure.

 HOW ARE UMBILICAL CATHETERS PLACED?

 There are normally two umbilical arteries and one umbilical vein in the umbilical cord.
-After the umbilical cord is cut off, your health care provider can find these blood vessels.
+After the umbilical cord is cut off, the health care provider can find these blood vessels.
 The catheters are placed into the blood vessel, and an x-ray is taken to determine the final position.
 Once the catheters are in the right position, they are held in place with silk thread.
 Sometimes, the catheters are taped to the baby's belly area.

 WHAT ARE THE RISKS OF UMBILICAL CATHETERS?

-Blood flow and blood clot problems can be life threatening and require removal of the UAC.
+Blood flow and blood clot problems can be life-threatening and require removal of the UAC.
 The NICU nurses carefully monitor your baby for these possible problems.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.